jutge-org/easyinput/README.md

 print(a + b)
 ```

-## Usage of a file descriptor
+## Usage of a file stream

-Additionally, the `read` function accepts a `file` keyword argument that specifies the file descriptor to read from.
+Additionally, the `read` function accepts a `file` keyword argument that specifies the file stream to read from.
 By default, `file` stands for `sys.stdin`.

 Sample program to read each number from an open file: